aionnetwork/aion-docs/developers/basics/interact/web3-js.md

 ---
 title: Web3.js
+description: We will be using Node.js and aion-web3.js library to interact with a Java smart contract on the blockchain.
 table_of_contents: true
-Description: We will be using Node.js and aion-web3.js library to interact with a Java smart contract on the blockchain.
+draft: true
 ---

 ## Prerequisites